Get matched with vetted scholarships and enter our

 Learn about our editorial policies

 Sometimes, students borrow more in student loans than they need to fund their education.
-Students in this situation may wonder “what happens if I don’t use all of my student loan?”
+Students in this situation may wonder “what happens if I don’t use all of my student loans?”
 In most cases, colleges will refund the money to the student.
-Continue reading to learn more about what happens to unused student loans so you avoid taking only what you need to be a successful student.
+Continue reading to learn more about what happens to unused student loans so you avoid taking more than you need to be a successful student.

 Also see: How to apply for student loans: federal and private